jackson-and-kent/cucumber-report/README.md

 - Historification of cucumber's report
 - Report regression by analysing reports history
 - Report new successfull tests by analysing reports history
+- Implement test to allow anyone to update module safely